 In accordance with ASC 480, "Distinguishing Liabilities from Equity," mandatorily redeemable financial instruments should be classified as liabilities in the balance sheet.
 Therefore, the related distribution payments are treated as dividend expense on our statement of operations as of the ex-dividend date.
-The fair value of the Term Preferred Stock based on the last reported closing price as of December 31 and September 30, 2012, was approximately \$39.0 million and \$39.1 million, respectively.
+The fair value of our Term Preferred Stock based on the last reported closing price as of March 31, 2013 and September 30, 2012, was approximately \$39.3 million and \$39.1 million, respectively.

-Aggregate preferred distributions declared and paid for the three months ended December 31, 2012 and 2011 were approximately \$0.7 and \$0.4 million, respectively.
-The tax character of distributions paid by us to preferred stockholders is from ordinary income.
+Aggregate preferred distributions declared and paid for the three and six months ended March 31, 2013 and 2012 were approximately \$0.7 and \$1.4 million, and \$0.7 and \$1.1 million respectively.
+For federal income tax purposes, distributions paid by us to preferred stockholders generally constitute ordinary income to the extent of our current and accumulated earnings and profits.